oussamaelmessaoudi/parcel-tracking-iot-based/README.md

 ![Starting Mosquitto Broker](/docs/assets/mosquitto1.png)

+You can skip this part, and run the full stack (Mosquitto, Zookeeper, Kafka, and Spring App) using the commands below.

 ## Dockerizing the stack :
 Run these commands from the electronic-side directory, either directly on powershell terminal or docker desktop terminal :
 ```bash